 The city’s long-time love affair with horse racing continues on Thanksgiving Day, as the New Orleans Fair Grounds opens its 142nd racing season.
 Enjoy the excitement of viewing the races from the grandstand, or the elegance of the Fair Grounds’ Clubhouse.
-Opening Day features a full slate of races, including the “Mr. Sulu Stakes” and the Thanksgiving Handicap.
-Can’t make it to Opening Day?
+Opening Day features a full slate of races.
+Can’t make it then?
 There are some excellent stakes races on Friday and Saturday as well.

 College rivalry football comes to New Orleans on Thanksgiving weekend in the form of the Bayou Classic, the annual match-up of Grambling State University and Southern University.
 The Classic has three big events:

 The Parade.
 The Bayou Classic’s Parade is on Thanksgiving Day.
 If you’re awake on Thursday afternoon, come down to the Mercedes-Benz Superdome for a “real” parade, with high-stepping bands, brass bands, and Carnival-style floats.
 The parade starts at 3:30 p.m. at the Superdome and winds its way through the Central Business District to the French Quarter.

 The “Battle of the Bands” is held on Friday evening, at 6:00 p.m., in the Mercedes-Benz Superdome.
 The annual face-off between the Southern and Grambling bands is always entertaining.